How to Safely Detox From Methadone

 Some people want to detox in the privacy of their own homes, but the client’s safety and well-being are top priorities during the withdrawal process.
 Detox is always best overseen by medical professionals.
 When experiencing withdrawal symptoms, you are at increased risk of returning to opioid use to lessen your pain and discomfort.

 If you undergo detox in a safe, supervised environment, a care team can help you manage your symptoms and ensure you do not have access to opioids.
-Going through methadone detox at a treatment center can also provide clients with the motivation and support they need from staff and others going through the same process
+Going through methadone detoxification at a treatment center can also provide clients with the motivation and support they need from staff and others going through the same process.

 1. Set a quit date: It may be helpful to set your quitting date as a meaningful event, like a birthday or anniversary.